helenhell/ETCarouSwift/README.md

 * [@LinkedIn](https://www.linkedin.com/in/elena-slovushch/)
 * [@StackOverFlow](https://stackoverflow.com/users/4506863/elena?tab=profile)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License — see the [LICENSE.md](LICENSE.md) file for details.